boonyong6/htmx-sandbox/README.md

 - Camel Case - `htmx:afterSwap`
 - Kebab Case - `htmx:after-swap`
   - Since HTML attributes are case-insensitive, htmx dispatches events in kebab-case for use in HTML attributes.
+See [`hx-on:<event-name>` attributes](#hx-oneventname-attributes).

 ## Logging